It's Your Choice 2017

 It is recommended that you keep your receipts.
 If you are audited by the IRS, you may need to explain any funds you used from your HSA.

-If you are a state employee: Starting in 2016, you may be eligible to receive $2,000 from your employer if you opt out of state group health insurance program coverage.
-To be eligible you cannot have opted out in 2015, and you also can not be covered under the state group health insurance program as a dependent.
-You are required to submit a Group Health Insurance Application/Change Form (ET-2301) during It’s Your Choice open enrollment to receive the opt-out incentive for 2016.
+If you are a state employee: You may be eligible to receive $2,000 from your employer if you opt out of state group health insurance program coverage.
+To be eligible you cannot have opted out in 2015, and you also cannot be covered under the state group health insurance program as a dependent.
+You are required to submit a paper Group Health Insurance Application/Change (ET-2301) form during It’s Your Choice open enrollment to receive the opt-out incentive for 2017.

 No, incentive payments will be spread out over all applicable pay periods in the year.